worm-blossom/macromania_temporary_monorepo/macromania_config/README.md

   getter,
   ConfigFavoriteWord,
 ] = createConfigOptions<FavoriteWordOptions, FavoriteWordChanges>(
-  // name of the setter macro, as it should appear in debug information.
+  // Name of the setter macro, as it should appear in debug information.
   "ConfigFavoriteWord",
-  // Initial config state (of type `FavoriteWordOptions`).
+  // Closure returning the initial config state (of type `FavoriteWordOptions`).
   () => ({
     word: "default",
     upperCase: false,